Pharmacy Technician program paused

 Additional Cost to Student: $670, over 2 terms

 The Institute for Health Professionals’ Pharmacy Technician program is a 2-part course, totaling 160 hours.
-Combine online lectures with hands-on, weekly onsite lab practicums in order to gain a broad knowledge base that will prepare you to pass the Pharmacy Technician Certification Exam (PTCE).
+Combine online lectures with hands-on, weekly onsite practicums at a local Pharmacy in order to gain a broad knowledge base that will prepare you to pass the Pharmacy Technician Certification Exam (PTCE).

 In Term I, students will learn about: